python-ffmpegio/python-ffmpegio/docsrc/index.rst

 Python :py:mod:`ffmpegio` package aims to bring the full capability of `FFmpeg <https://ffmpeg.org>`__ to read, write, and manipulate multimedia data to Python.
-FFmpeg is an open-source cross-platform multimedia framework, which can handle most of the multimedia formats avilable today.
+FFmpeg is an open-source cross-platform multimedia framework, which can handle most of the multimedia formats available today.

 Features
 --------

 * Pure-Python light-weight package interacting with FFmpeg executable found in the system
+* Transcode a media file to another in Python
-* A set of simple read and write functions for audio, image, and video data
+* Read, write, filter, and create functions for audio, image, and video data
-* Context-managing :py:func:`ffmpegio.open` to perform stream read/write operations
+* Context-managing :py:func:`ffmpegio.open` to perform stream read/write operations of video and audio
-* Auto-conversion of video pixel formats and audio sample formats
+* Automatically detect and convert audio & video formats to and from `numpy.ndarray` properties
-* Out-of-box support for fast resizing, re-orienting, cropping, rotating, and deinterlacing of video frames (all done by FFmpeg)
-* More features to follow

-.. * (planned) Audio and video filtering
+* Probe media file information
+* Accepts all FFmpeg options including filter graphs
+* Supports a user callback whenever FFmpeg updates its progress information file (see `-progress` FFmpeg option)
+* Advanced users can gain finer controls of FFmpeg I/O with :py:mod:`ffmpegio.ffmpegprocess` submodule

 .. * (planned) Multi-stream read/write

 Where to start
 --------------

-* :ref:`Quick-start guide <quick>`
+* Read :ref:`Quick-start guide <quick>`

 * Install via ``pip``: